couchbase-examples/atlas-device-sdk-cblite-compare/android.md

 # Atlas Device SDK to Couchbase Lite Comparison Guide
 The Atlas Device SDK can be thought of as an on-device ORM that creates an “object store” that is then synced to MongoDb Atlas.
-The following document describes the features of Atlas and how they compare to Couchbase Lite and Couchbase Capella App Services.
+The following document describes the features of Atlas and how they compare to Couchbase Mobile.

 >**NOTE**
 >
->Links to the Atlas SDK are linked to the Kotlin SDK specifically.
-The Atlas SDK is available in multiple languages and the documentation can be found [here](https://www.mongodb.>com/docs/atlas/device-sdks/).
-All code examples are provided in Kotlin for Android or SQL++.
+>This document is designed for Android developers using the Kotlin or Java programming language to build Android applications.
+The Atlas SDK links provided point to the Kotlin SDK specifically.
+For Android developers using Java, the Atlas SDK documentation can be found [here](https://www.mongodb.com/docs/atlas/device-sdks/sdk/java/).
 >

 ## Frozen Architecture

 Couchbase Lite doesn’t use the [frozen architecture](https://www.mongodb.com/docs/atlas/device-sdks/sdk/kotlin/realm-database/frozen-arch/) paradigms, which the Atlas Device SDK uses as a way to pass objects between threads safely.